inspec/inspec-aws/docs/resources/aws_ecs_cluster.md

 ##### cluster_name _(optional)_

 This resource accepts a single parameter, the Cluster Name.
-This can be passed either as a string or as a `cluster_name: 'value'` hash.
+This can be passed either as a string or as a `cluster_name: 'value'` key-value entry in a hash.

 See also the [AWS documentation on ECS Clusters](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/ECS_clusters.html).